HealthEquityEvidenceCentre/HEEC/README.md

   )
 ```

+    # A tibble: 5 × 5
+      prop65_quintile n_practices mean_prop65 mean_payment mean_imd
+                <int>       <int>       <dbl>        <dbl>    <dbl>
+    1               1        1271        7.97         153.
+30.8
+    2               2        1271       13.8          158.
+27.6
+    3               3        1270       17.9          168.
+23.2
+    4               4        1270       21.7          181.
+19.2
+    5               5        1270       28.0          230.
+15.9

 ## Satisfaction

-The GP Patient Survey is an independent survey run by Ipsos MORI on behalf of NHS England on the GP Patient Survey website.
-The survey is sent out to over a million people across the UK and covers a range of topics related to the quality of care provided by GP practices.
-The data from the survey is used to assess patient experience and satisfaction with GP services.
+The GP Patient Survey is an independent survey run by Ipsos MORI on
+behalf of NHS England on the GP Patient Survey website.
+The survey is
+sent out to over a million people across the UK and covers a range of
+topics related to the quality of care provided by GP practices.
+The data
+from the survey is used to assess patient experience and satisfaction
+with GP services.

-Annual practice-level .csv files are available [here].
+Annual practice-level .csv files are available \[here\].

-Execute the following code to merge the data to create a single time-series dataset:
+Execute the following code to merge the data to create a single
+time-series dataset:

 <!-- ```{r sastifaction_data}
 practice_information <- c("Practice_Code", "Practice_Name", "CCG_Code", "CCG_Name", "ICS_Code", "ICS_Name")

-# Define the variable mappings as a named list
+&#10;# Define the variable mappings as a named list
 variable_mappings <- list(
   access_pct = "Q3_12pct",
   continuity_pct = "Q9_12pct",